Power Rangers: Ken Ham Says ‘It’s Not Ok’ If Movie Teaches Kids To Accept Others

 — Ken Ham (@aigkenham) March 12, 2017

-Ken Ham’s new post addresses this directly, in fact:
+Ken Ham’s new post addresses this directly, in fact.

 Ham described the updates he sees as most relevant in the Power Rangers movie: Billy, the Blue Ranger (RJ Cyler), is on the Autism spectrum.
 Also, there’s the faintest indication that Trini, the Pink Ranger (Becky G), has a girlfriend.

-Wired covered the movie recently, noting that what’s being called a ‘gay moment’ is barely there — a brief interchange where another character asks if she’s having girlfriend problems, and she gives a minimal answer, saying she doesn’t discuss her sexual identity.
+Wired covered the movie recently, noting that what’s being called a “gay moment” is barely there — a brief interchange where another character asks if she’s having girlfriend problems, and she gives a minimal answer, saying she doesn’t discuss her sexual identity.

 For Ken Ham, that’s far too much.
 He lauds the directors and actor for showing that people with autism are regular people — but Ham goes on to express distaste for doing the same with the LBGT population.
-According to Ham, this is a case of
+According to Ham, this is a case of “promot[ing] sinful behavior as acceptable, which undermines the entire movie.”

-After describing the entire Power Rangers movie as an attempt to teach kids inclusion and acceptance, Ken Ham gives it a 3-word large-type response:
+After describing the entire Power Rangers movie as an attempt to teach kids inclusion and acceptance, Ken Ham gives it a three-word, large-type response.

-Ken Ham’s blog post goes on to explain that there’s a problem with society’s current tendency toward more inclusion and acceptance:
+Ken Ham’s blog post goes on to explain that there’s a problem with society’s current tendency toward more inclusion and acceptance.

 In fact, the message of inclusion and acceptance is exactly that the Power Rangers actors express a hope to promote.
 Becky G spoke to Billboard, saying if she had superpowers in real life, she would use them to fight bullying and says if she could pick a power, it would be the ability to let people see the world from the perspective of others.